VeritasSoftware/angular-http-client-ext/README.md

 This library encapsulates the **.subscribe(x => ...)** part and exposes only the data and error through your Models.

-**So, you only have to deal with your Models in the rest of your code when using strongly-typed callbacks.**
+**So, with strongly-typed callbacks, you only have to deal with your Models in the rest of your code.**

 ## Strongly-typed callback types